osu-crypto/libOTe/AUDIT.md

 - Linear-code, KOS, KOS-Dot, and Silent random-OT tests pass in Release AVX2.
 - Seven-run sequential measurements at `2^20` OTs changed median KOS time from 145 to 144 ms, KOS-Dot from 216 to 211 ms, and Silent OT from 350 to 337 ms.

+## AUD-178: KOS accepted out-of-range hash modes as no-hash

+Status: fixed

+Affected code:

+- `KosOtExtSender::send()`.
+- `KosOtExtReceiver::receive()`.

+Concern:

+Malicious KOS explicitly rejects `HashType::NoHash`, but an out-of-range enum value passed that guard.
+Both output loops then interpreted the value as the no-hash case and returned raw OT rows.

+Impact:

+An invalid application configuration could execute the unsupported malicious KOS no-hash variant instead of failing closed.
+This bypassed the output-hash mode invariant that the entry points otherwise enforce.

+Resolution:

+Both roles validate the complete hash-mode domain before generating base OTs or performing network activity.
+The hashing and transpose loops are unchanged.

+Verification:

+- `OtExt_InputValidation_Test` requires both roles to reject an out-of-range hash mode before entering the protocol.
+- The normal malicious KOS test passes in the Release audit build.

+## AUD-179: Silent protocol modes failed open

+Status: fixed

+Affected code:

+- Silent OT sender and receiver configuration.
+- Silent VOLE sender and receiver configuration.
+- Silent OT receiver output-mode and choice-packing entry points.

+Concern:

+The Silent configuration paths stored out-of-range `SilentSecType` values.
+Later equality tests enabled malicious correlations and checks only for the named malicious enumerator, so every other value ran without them.
+Invalid OT, choice-packing, and base-OT modes similarly fell through to an existing mode.

+Impact:

+An invalid application configuration could silently run the semi-honest protocol or return a different OT representation instead of rejecting the configuration.
+In particular, the requested malicious-security invariant was not fail-closed.

+Resolution:

+Each public mode parameter is validated at its configuration or protocol boundary before state mutation, base generation, or network activity.
+No check was added to a PPRF, encoding, hashing, or malicious-check loop.

+Verification:

+- `OtExt_Silent_AuditState_Test` covers invalid security, OT, and choice-packing modes.
+- `Vole_Noisy_Audit_Test` covers invalid Silent VOLE security and base modes.
+- The normal Silent random and correlated OT tests pass in Release.

+## AUD-180: Exact 64-bit quasi-cyclic shifts were undefined in scalar builds

+Status: fixed

+Affected code:

+- `QuasiCyclicCode::bitShiftXor()`.

+Concern:

+The 64-to-127-bit shift branch subtracted 64 from its input and formed the complementary lane shift as `64 - bitShift`.
+At an input shift of exactly 64, the scalar `block` fallback shifted 64-bit words by 64, which C++ does not define.
+SIMD shift instructions happened to return the intended zero lane.

+Impact:

+The public helper could produce platform-dependent results under the scalar backend.
+The quasi-cyclic encoder's odd prime modulus prevents its internal reduction path from selecting an exact 64-bit offset, so no current Silent protocol call reached this case.

+Resolution:

+The exact-64 case has a dedicated copy/XOR kernel over the corresponding half-block-aligned windows.
+The existing kernels for all other shift amounts are unchanged.

+Verification:

+- `Tools_bitShift_test` deterministically covers shift 64.
+- The bit-polynomial quasi-cyclic test passes in the dedicated Release build.
+- A scalar GCC/UBSan reproducer completes without a shift diagnostic and returns the expected two-block output.

+## AUD-181: Empty bit-polynomial decoding terminated the process

+Status: fixed

+Affected code:

+- `FFTPoly::decode()`.
+- The raw `bitpolymul()` entry point through its decode call.

+Concern:

+`FFTPoly::resize()` and `encode()` explicitly represented an empty polynomial, but `decode()` still invoked the bundled inverse transform with zero terms.
+That backend treats the term count as unsupported and terminates the process.

+Impact:

+`bitpolymul(..., 0)` terminated instead of behaving as an empty operation.
+A caller-derived zero length could therefore cause a local denial of service.
+The configured quasi-cyclic protocol requires nonempty dimensions.

+Resolution:

+Decode returns after validating the requested zero-byte output when the stored polynomial is empty.
+Nonempty transform setup and loops are unchanged.

+Verification:

+- `Tools_bitpolymul_test` covers empty `FFTPoly` encode/decode and the raw
+  zero-length multiplication entry point in the dedicated bit-polynomial build.